 Cook the Farro:

 Bring a medium pot of water to a rolling boil.
 Season with a good pinch of sea salt the add the farro.
 Simmer for about 20 minutes until al dente, a little bit chewy.
 Strain in a colander and rinse well with water.
 Set aside or refrigerate until needed.

 Sautee the Mushrooms:

 Warm up a large skillet over medium flame.
-Add the diced yellow onion with a pinch of sea salt and a drizzle of olive oil or about 1 tablespoon of water on WFPB diet.
+Add the diced yellow onion with a pinch of sea salt and a splash of water.
 Stir to coat well and sautée for a few minutes until translucent.
 Add the sliced mushrooms and hit it with the white wine.
 Add the fresh thyme and allow to simmer until the mushrooms have wilted and the liquid has reduced almost completely.
 Taste and adjust seasonings with some sea salt and a squeeze of fresh lemon juice.